Cowboys Park

 Surrounding park hours: 5 a.m. - 11 p.m.

-In early March, The City will begin work to transform Cowboys Park into a more modern and multi-functional event space in Calgary’s downtown.
+In early March, work began to transform Cowboys Park into a more modern and multi-functional event space in Calgary’s downtown.
 Initial improvements will be paid for through the City’s ten-year sponsorship agreement.
 With the Olympic Plaza Transformation underway, this work will make Cowboys Park a versatile space for Calgarians to use and enjoy, and will replenish The City’s portfolio of accessible, flexible event spaces.

 Phase 1 improvements include utilities (stormwater, sanitary and potable water), electrical infrastructure, and two hardened surfaces as outlined in the sponsorship agreement.
 Utility upgrades will allow organizers to more quickly set up, tear down and clean after events.
 The hardened space will better accommodate Calgarians with mobility considerations and host various events, including farmer’s and holiday markets, hard surface sport and other recreational events, food festivals, and more.